DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

         heroku login

+As with Docker, all Heroku commands begin with "heroku".

 5. Press enter and it will prompt and navigate you to the browser.
 Then click log in.
 Your computer should have access to Heroku services, including a dashboard (although the steps below use the Command-Line Interface).

 ### 2.2 Creating and Pushing a Container

-1. Create a new directory named "heroku" (just to keep it separate from the local Dockerfile above in the docker directory), copy the Dockerfile from part 1 and make the following two changes – see the note above about Windows files: this needs to be a text file without the .txt extension, and it must use UNIX/Linux line endings.
+1. Create a new directory named "heroku" (just to keep it separate from the local Dockerfile above in the docker directory), copy the Dockerfile from part 1 and make the following two changes – see the note above about Windows files: this needs to be a text file without the .txt extension, and it ***must*** use UNIX/Linux line endings.

 ***Change # 1:***